Table of Contents

 Are Your Financial Ducks in a Row?

 Once you've decided on your financial goals, consider how you could meet them.
 You could do this through saving and investing.
 Investing could be helpful because it gives your money the potential to earn compound interest, where the interest earned on a sum of money starts earning interest itself.
 The effect could be impressive, but only if there's enough time for the investment to earn interest and then compound.
+When it comes to investing, it could pay to start early.

 Planning for Emergencies